hachyderm/community/community.hachyderm.io/content/en/docs/hachyderm/accessible-posts.md

 * Dyslexia, Dyscalculia
 * Autism / Spectrum

 There are more than these.
-The main underlying factors that define different aspects of neurodiversiy are things like verbal / written skills, hyper/hypofocus, sensory interpretation (e.g. overwhelm when there's too much sensory input), mental visualization, and so on.
+The main underlying factors that define different aspects of neurodiversity are things like verbal / written skills, hyper/hypofocus, sensory interpretation (e.g. overwhelm when there's too much sensory input), mental visualization, and so on.
 [The Web Content Accessibility Guide article on Digital Accessibility and Neurodiversity](https://wcag.com/blog/digital-accessibility-and-neurodiversity/)